Metal Inert Gas Welding: Definition and Basics

 efficient metal joining process

-MIG welding, or Metal Inert Gas welding, uses an electric arc to melt and fuse metals while a shielding gas protects the weld pool from atmospheric contamination.
+MIG welding, or metal inert gas welding, uses an electric arc to melt and fuse metals.
+A shielding gas protects the weld pool from oxygen, nitrogen, moisture, and other contamination in the air.

-You feed a continuous wire from a spool into the joint, so you can sustain the arc with less interruption and work more efficiently.
-Since the process emerged in the 1940s, it’s become a practical route to joining carbon steel, stainless steel, and aluminum with consistent results.
+You feed a continuous wire from a spool into the joint, so you can keep the arc going with fewer stops.
+The process became common after its development in the 1940s, and you can now use it for carbon steel, stainless steel, and aluminum.

-To use it responsibly, you must respect MIG welding safety: control heat, manage fumes, and protect yourself from arc exposure.
-This process gives you productive, repeatable welds without surrendering precision.
+To use MIG welding responsibly, control heat, manage fumes, and protect your eyes and skin from arc exposure.
+The process can give you repeatable welds without giving up precision.

 Wire Feed and Arc

-A consumable wire electrode is continuously fed through the welding gun, and an electric arc forms between the wire and the workpiece to melt both into a molten weld pool.
+A consumable wire electrode feeds through the welding gun and melts into the joint.
+The electric arc forms between the wire and the workpiece, creating a molten weld pool.

-Stable arc stability depends on consistent feed speed, voltage, and contact tip condition, so you can maintain even heat input and clean fusion.
+Stable arc performance depends on steady feed speed, correct voltage, and a clean contact tip.
+When these details stay consistent, you can control heat input and fusion more easily.

 Gas Shielding Process